Last verified: 17 days ago

 What it does

-Beet extract comes from the red beet plant and contains bioactive compounds called betalains, natural nitrates, and glucosylceramides.
-Lab and animal research suggests these compounds may have...
+Beet extract comes from the red beet plant (Beta vulgaris) and contains bioactive compounds called betalains, as well as natural nitrates and glucosylceramides.
+Lab and animal research suggests it...

 -